Private Service · Saint-Tropez

 Helicopters are weather-dependent: sea mist and wind on the Riviera, low cloud and snow in the Alps can hold or cancel a flight at short notice.
 Because Prestigo also operates a large fixed-price ground fleet across both regions, a grounded flight simply switches to a road transfer on the same booking, at a fare confirmed in advance.
 You are never left without a transfer.

-Prestigo coordinates the helicopter leg with vetted partner operators and provides the private chauffeur service at both ends — the door-to-heliport and heliport-to-door portions of the journey.
-You get one booking and one point of contact for the whole chain: chauffeur, helicopter, chauffeur.
-The aircraft and pilots are supplied by licensed helicopter companies we work with.
+Prestigo coordinates the flight with licensed partner air carriers (holding an Air Operator Certificate AOC) and provides the private chauffeur service at both ends — the door-to-heliport and heliport-to-door portions of the journey.
+You get one booking and one point of contact for the whole chain.

 Yes — that is the core of what we do.
 A chauffeur meets you at the departure heliport with your luggage, and a second is waiting airside at arrival to complete the transfer to your hotel, yacht, villa or chalet in a Mercedes S-Class, V-Class or Range Rover.
 On the Riviera that means the Monaco Fontvieille heliport, Nice, Cannes or the Saint-Tropez pads; in the Alps, the Courchevel Altiport.